1. What is the Wildlife Rehabilitator Grants Program?

 Medical supplies including gauze, cotton tips, bandages, thermometers, and nursing pads

-Tip fees are permitted providing you comply with Condition 12 of DELWP Wildlife Shelter and Foster Carer Authorisation Guide, July 2019
+Tip fees are permitted providing you comply with Condition 12 of Wildlife Rehabilitator Authorisation Guide

 2 Wildlife tracking research permit is required if it is used to track animals.

-4 A fogger is eligible for carers who keep birds in indoor rooms.
+5 A foggier is eligible for carers who keep birds in indoor rooms.
 It can be filled with a disinfectant like F10 and used to fumigate the room if they have had issues with chlamydia or beak and feather disease.

 What items will not be funded?